MuaTea/GD32f303RCT6_Clion_Templateplete/README.md

 For Keil, the redirection was based on the following documentation: https://blog.csdn.net/qq_34810707/article/details/112255306

+"I redirected the printf function for the GD32F303 based on the template provided by the expert, and made slight modifications to the gd32f30x.h file."

 The most important redirection was found in the FLASH.ld file, referenced from a CSDN author.
 Huge thanks!
 Here's a link to their blog: https://blog.csdn.net/weixin_43932857/article/details/130542569